Keyboard shortcuts

 The GridFM export is a Parquet dataset under <case>/raw/ with bus_data, gen_data, branch_data, and y_bus_data.
 A single parsed case writes one scenario.
 A scenario batch row stacks snapshots that share the same element set and uses the scenario column as the key.

-GridFM read is the ML to classical return path.
-It recovers bus types, voltages, limits, nodal load and shunt totals, generator dispatch and bounds, branch parameters, and base_mva.
-It cannot recover original bus ids, per element load and shunt granularity, piecewise and cubic costs, HVDC, or storage; those losses are returned as warnings.
+GridFM reads recover bus types, voltages, limits, nodal load and shunt totals, generator dispatch and bounds, branch parameters, and base_mva.
+They cannot recover source bus IDs, per element load and shunt granularity, piecewise and cubic costs, HVDC, or storage.
+These losses are returned as warnings.

 Conventions